siddhi-io/siddhi/docs/documentation/siddhi-4.0.md

 select <attribute name>, <attribute name>, ... insert into <output stream>
 ```
-Here the `<join condition>` let you match the attributes from both the streams.
+Here, the `<join condition>` allows you to match the attributes from both the streams.

-**unidirectional join operation**
+**Unidirectional join operation**

-By default events arriving on either stream can trigger the joining process, but if you want to control the
+By default, events arriving at either stream can trigger the joining process.
+However, if you want to control the
-join execution you can add the `unidirectional` keyword next to a stream in the join definition as depicted in the
+join execution, you can add the `unidirectional` keyword next to a stream in the join definition as depicted in the
-syntax to only enable that stream to trigger the join operation.
-Here events arriving on other stream only updates its
+syntax in order to enable that stream to trigger the join operation.
+Here, events arriving at other stream only update the
- window and it will not trigger the join operation.
+ window of that stream, and this stream does not trigger the join operation.

-!!! note
+!!!
+Note
-    We cannot use `unidirectional` keyword for both the input streams (as that's equal to the default behaviour, which
+    The `unidirectional` keyword cannot be applied to both the input streams because the default behaviour already allows both streams to trigger the join operation.
-    is not using the unidirectional keyword at all).

 **Example**

 Assuming that the temperature of regulators are updated every minute.
-Following is a Siddhi App the controls the temperature regulators if they are not already 'on' for all the rooms that
-have a room temperature greater than 30 degrees.
+Following is a Siddhi App the controls the temperature regulators if they are not already `on` for all the rooms with a room temperature greater than 30 degrees.

 ```sql
 define stream TempStream(deviceID long, roomNo int, temp double);